TeknooSoftware/states/docs/api/files/DI/InjectionClosure.php.txt

  * Class InjectionClosure
  * @package UniAlteri\States\DI
  * Default Injection Closure container to use to extract and manipulate all methods of a stated class
  * in the proxy.
-There containers implement also a "static" mechanism to allow developers to use
+These containers implement also a "static" mechanism to allow developers to use
- * cleanly static var in there function.
+ * cleanly static var in these functions.
  */
 class InjectionClosure implements InjectionClosureInterface {